Flint Bankruptcy Lawyers

 If you’re facing car repossession and need to keep your vehicle, bankruptcy lawyer John L. Hicks can help.
 Filing for bankruptcy will stop car repossession and allow you to resume affordable car payments to keep your vehicle.
-If your car was recently repossessed, bankruptcy attorney John Hicks can force the lender to return the vehicle.
-With just a 5-minute phone call, John can answer your questions and help you figure out how to save your vehicle, while eliminating other debts in bankruptcy.
+If your car was recently repossessed, Flint Bankruptcy Attorney John Hicks can force the lender to return the vehicle.
+With just a 5-minute phone call, John can answer your bankruptcy questions and help you figure out how to save your vehicle, while eliminating other debts in bankruptcy.

-John can help you keep your car by forcing the creditor to take payments again in a Chapter 13 Plan.
-To learn more and get clear answers to your questions and concerns about filing for bankruptcy, call bankruptcy lawyer John Hicks today at (810) 232-2223.
+John can help you keep your car by forcing the creditor to take payments again in a Chapter 13 Bankruptcy Plan.
+To learn more and get clear answers to your questions and concerns about filing for bankruptcy, call Bankruptcy Lawyer John Hicks today at (810) 232-2223.